-The Geology curriculum provides a technical background within the broader framework of a liberal arts program.
-Students may choose either the traditional geology concentration or the environmental geology concentration.
-Both concentrations require courses from Mathematics, Chemistry, Physics, Computer Sciences, Statistics, and Biology as well as a balance of Liberal Arts courses.
-Many geology majors add courses in engineering and watershed sciences to broaden their career opportunities.
+The Geoscience curriculum provides a technical background in the field of Natural Resources.
+Students may choose the traditional geology concentration, the environmental geology concentration, the geophysics concentration, or the hydrogeology concentration for their degree track.
+All of the concentrations require courses from Mathematics, Chemistry, Physics, and Statistics, as well as a balance of Liberal Arts courses.
+Many Geoscience majors add courses in Engineering and Watershed Sciences to broaden their career opportunities.

-The required courses for each of the Geology Concentrations are listed below:
+The required courses for each of the Geoscience Concentrations are listed below:

 The Geology minor is open to all majors at the university and is designed to provide a brief curriculum in Geology to enhance other majors.
 This minor is used by students in a variety of disciplines including, Physics, Natural Resources Management areas and the Liberal Arts.
 It is also one of the areas of concentration in the Physical Science Major offered by the College of Natural Sciences.